 - 11.1.
 Four Laws namely CGST Act, UTGST Act, IGST Act and GST (Compensation to States) Act were passed by the Parliament and since been notified on 12th April, 2017.
 All the other States (except J&K) and Union territories with legislature have passed their respective SGST Acts.
 The economic integration of India was completed on 8th July, 2017 when the State of J&K also passed the SGST Act and the Central Government also subsequently extended the CGST Act to J&K. - 11.2.
 In its 28th meeting held in New Delhi on 21.07.2018, the GST Council recommended certain amendments in the CGST Act, IGST Act, UTGST Act and the GST (Compensation to States) Act.
-These amendments have been passed by Parliament and have been enacted, after receiving the assent of the Hon'ble President of India on 29.08.2018, as the Central Goods and Services Tax (Amendment) Act, 2018, the Integrated Goods and Services Tax (Amendment) Act, 2018, the Union Territory Goods and Services Tax (Amendment) Act, 2018 and the Goods and Services Tax (Compensation to States) Amendment Act, 2018, respectively.
-In order to ensure that the above changes in the Centre and the State GST laws are brought into force simultaneously, these amendments will be made effective from 01.02.2019. - 11.3.
+These amendments have been passed by Parliament and have been enacted wef 01.02.2019, as the Central Goods and Services Tax (Amendment) Act, 2018, the Integrated Goods and Services Tax (Amendment) Act, 2018, the Union Territory Goods and Services Tax (Amendment) Act, 2018 and the Goods and Services Tax (Compensation to States) Amendment Act, 2018, respectively. - 11.3.
 On 22nd June, 2017, the first notification was issued for GST and notified certain sections under CGST.
-Since then, 154 notifications under CGST Act have been issued notifying sections, notifying rules, amendment to rules and for waiver of penalty, etc. 16, 32 and 1 notifications have also been issued under IGST Act, UTGST Act and GST (Compensation to States) Act respectively.
-Further 77, 81, 77 and 9 rate related notifications each have been issued under the CGST Act, IGST
+Since then, 163 notifications under CGST Act have been issued notifying sections, notifying rules, amendment to rules and for waiver of penalty, etc. 19, 33 and 2 notifications have also been issued under IGST Act, UTGST Act and GST (Compensation to States) Act respectively.
+Further 78, 83,

-Act, UTGST Act and GST (Compensation to States) Act respectively.
+78 and 9 rate related notifications each have been issued under the CGST Act, IGST Act, UTGST Act and GST (Compensation to States) Act respectively.
 Similar notifications have been issued by all the States under the respective SGST Act.
-Apart from the notifications, 85 circulars, 16 orders and 5 Removal of Difficulty Orders have also been issued by CBIC on various subjects like proper officers, ease of exports, and extension of last dates for filling up various forms, etc.
+Apart from the notifications, 96 circulars, 17 orders and 8 Removal of Difficulty Orders have also been issued by CBIC on various subjects like proper officers, ease of exports, and extension of last dates for filling up various forms, etc.